whdesigns/ExperienceCanadaProject/README.md

  <br />

 # Introduction
-##### As part of the assessment for Web Site Design SWD500 the task was to create a responsive website on a theme my choice.
+##### As part of my university assessment for Web Site Design SWD500 I was tasked with creating a responsive website on a theme my choice.
 The chosen theme was life in Canada.
-The intended outcome for this project is to provide further attention to the country as a holiday destination or a place people might wish to immigrate to.
-The website will highlight such topics as culture, sports, wildlife, and landmarks.
-The objective is to educate users about the country, encourage them to visit and experience what it has to offer.
-Above all else the site should respond to different screen sizes e.g. mobiles and desktops.
-The project will consist of six pages and use HTML, CSS, and JavaScript.
+The intended outcome for this project was to generate further attention to the country as a holiday destination or a place people might wish to immigrate to.
+This website highlights such topics as Canadian culture, sports, wildlife, and landmarks.
+The site has been written in HTML5, SASS/CSS3, and JavaScript and is responsive on both mobiles and desktops devices.

  <br />

 # CodingStyleGuide Overview
-##### The [attached](https://github.com/whdesigns/ExperienceCanadaProject/blob/master/codingStyleGuide.md) markdown file discusses suggested functions included in the website, as well as the right and wrong approaches for best coding practice.
+##### The [attached](https://github.com/whdesigns/ExperienceCanadaProject/blob/master/codingStyleGuide.md) markdown file discusses suggested HTML, CSS, and JavaScript elements used throughout this project, as well as the right and wrong approaches for best coding practice.
+It is worth noting that regular CSS was not used throughout this project, because I wanted to experiement with SASS.
-##### Note: This file was written during the planning stage and since then many fucntions and features have changed or been removed.
+##### Note: This file was written during the planning stage and some JS elements or features may have changed or been removed since then.

  <br />